title

 Peoples and Empires in South Central Africa

-Before the 1100s agriculture was practiced in much of south-central Africa, except in the interior of southern Angola, close to the Kalahari Desert.
+Before the 1100s, agriculture was practiced in much of south-central Africa, except in the interior of southern Angola, close to the Kalahari Desert.
 In south-central Africa, bananas were grown.
-This was tropical woodland and savana, where yams and sugar cane were grown.
+This was tropical woodland and savanna, where yams and sugar cane were grown.
 Beans, groundnuts, sorghum and other millets were cultivated in areas of savanna.
-And people augmented their food production by hunting, fishing, gathering grubs and by raising chickens, pigs and, in a few places, cattle.
+And people augmented their food production by hunting, fishing, gathering grubs, raising chickens, pigs and, in a few places, cattle.
 There was also pottery making, wickerwork and salt production.
 At Munza were iron mines.
 People in this region of Africa preferred using salt and metal, including copper, as currency for trading.
 By the 1300s, communities in Katanga were uniting into a kingdom of farmers, fishermen and crafts people, and they were trading in dry fish and products made of metal.

 By the 1400s small empires thrived in south-central Africa.
-One was centered at Luba , built by iron-working farmers in a place well-suited for agricultural surpluses: with fertile land and sufficient rainfall.
+One was centered at Luba, built by iron-working farmers in a place with land and sufficient rainfall and suited for creating agricultural surpluses: with fertile land and sufficient rainfall.
 And there were woodlands, lakes and rivers for supplementary hunting and fishing.
-Another empire was centered at Lunda , its center about 400 kilometers southwest of the center of Luba's empire.
-It was less densely populated than Luba and not quite as agricultural, and where, it appears, people learned metal working from Luba.
-A third empire was centered in the kingdom of the Kongo, which dominated areas such as Loango, Kakong, Ngoi and Kisama.

-Copyright © 2009-2011 by Frank E. Smitha.
-All rights reserved.
+Copyright © 1998-2018 by Frank E. Smitha.
+All rights reserved